Why I Chose a Vitamix Blender Over a Blendtec

-I first leaned toward the Blendtec because it would be easier to store and I loved that it had lots of programming for a "push-and-walk-away" approach.
-But the more I thought about it, the more I realized I'm not a daily smoothie person, and the occasional blending I did usually required me to monitor the progress of the blending.
-I also found the buttons not as intuitive as I thought, and I realized that even at its lowest speed, sometimes harder foods would get stuck and I'd have to stop and scrape down the pitcher.
+At first, I leaned toward the Blendtec because it would be easier to store and I loved that it had lots of programming for a “push-and-walk-away” approach.
+But the more I thought about it, the more I realized I’m not a daily smoothie person, and the occasional blending I did usually required me to monitor the progress of the blending.
+I also found the buttons not as intuitive as I thought, and I realized that even at its lowest speed, sometimes harder foods would get stuck and I’d have to stop and scrape down the pitcher.

 With the Vitamix, however, the tamper meant I rarely had to start and stop, and the variable speed knob meant I could start blending at an ultra-low speed to get things going, then ramp up the speed later when food was partially blended.

 And although the Blendtec is easier to clean by hand, just filling the Vitamix’s dirty pitcher with a little dish soap and some water and running it for a few minutes was pretty easy too.

 Once I realized that power and ease-of-use was what really mattered to me, the Vitamix was the clear choice.
 The last hurdle was figuring out where to store it, which I solved by placing the base in a cabinet and the tall pitcher on top of the refrigerator.
 It’s not the most visually appealing of storage places, but it’s quite easy to reach for when I need to blend.

 Many months after making my decision, I haven’t regretted it one bit.
 We’ve been enjoying banana ice cream and silky puréed soups weekly, and have the Vitamix to thank for them!

 Did you make a similar decision on a high-powered blender?
 How did you make your choice?